 If you have chosen one verification method e.g., Post Office and then need to change this e.g., to Organisation, you will need to log back into the First Advantage online system and go to Step 3, where you have the opportunity to change the method chosen.

 How much does it cost?

-Once your DBS Disclosure has been sent to the Admissions Office which indicates a conviction, it will be sent to the relevant School to assess if the conviction bars entry to the programme.
-For more information, please click here.
+Once your DBS Disclosure certificate has been processed, you will only be contacted if a conviction is indicated.
+If this is the case, you will be required to bring/send in your original certificate to the Admissions Office as soon as possible.
+If you are sending your Certificate in the post, it is recommended you do this via Recorded Delivery.
+Your certificate will be sent to the relevant School to assess if the conviction bars entry to the course.
+For more information, please

 All information concerning criminal convictions will be treated sensitively, confidentially and managed in accordance with the Data Protection Act 1998.